wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/testing.rst

 This will eliminate a lot of possible ``TypeError`` and other issues.
 However, this will not make code 100% safe from errors.
-So, testing and review process are still required.
+So, both the testing and review process are still required.

 ``mypy`` is configured via ``setup.cfg``.
 Read the `docs <https://mypy.readthedocs.io/en/latest/>`_